eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 return -1;
 ```

-Below we have an example with the string "voxxeddays", and we are looking for the first occurance of the character "d".
+Below we have an example with the string "voxxeddays", and we are looking for the first occurence of the character "d".
 As long as we have no match we do nothing and keep going.
 As soon as we find the character "d" we return the current index `i`.

 <img width="400" alt="find visualized" src="https://github.com/user-attachments/assets/25c1e0c2-bbe5-4f71-be61-e4c5a4b04fe8" />